How is tuition assistance determined?

 What if my tax returns aren’t completed before the application deadline?

-If we already have a student attending CHS, are we limited in the amount of assistance we receive?
-Is a tuition discount available?
+If we already have a student attending Carondelet, are we limited in the amount of assistance we receive?
+Is a multiple-student tuition discount available?

 The amount of tuition assistance provided is based on each family’s financial need.
-We do not offer a multiple-student tuition discount.
+We do not offer a multiple-student tuition discount however we do encourage you to apply for aid.

 We have a student attending De La Salle as well, do we need to complete two separate FACTS Student Aid Forms?